 If you want your chats to stay completely private – so private that the government and even Facebook itself can’t read them – you’ll want to activate the Secret Messages feature.

-Go to Compose Message - Secret in the top-right corner (or a small switch with a padlock, if you’re using the Android app) and select a friend.
+Go to Compose Message - Secret in the top-right corner (or tap the i icon, if you’re using the Android app) and select a friend.